 This was the first of multiple shipments planned to support people severely affected by this humanitarian emergency.
 Another 120 tonne shipment will arrive this week for distribution along SPAR International’s dedicated distribution network.

-We stand in full solidarity with our Ukrainian friends and colleagues in their defence against the unprovoked aggression by Russian forces.
-All efforts are focused solely on the provision of essential support and aid to the innocent citizens of Ukraine in the face of this worsening humanitarian crisis, and the devastation and displacement caused by the ongoing war.
+All efforts are focused solely on the provision of essential support and aid to the innocent citizens of Ukraine in the face of this worsening humanitarian crisis.

 Despite the most challenging of conditions, our SPAR Ukraine colleagues continue to open and operate stores, in order to get essential goods to their local communities.
 Currently, almost 90% of the SPAR stores are operational.
 Where there is an imminent or immediate threat to the health and safety of employees, stores have either closed fully or are operating in a reduced capacity.

 Joining the SPAR International Board meeting, this week, via video link, we heard from the CEO of SPAR Ukraine, Viktor Molchenko, and Roman Korsak, a member of SPAR Ukraine’s management board, who said: “Today in Ukraine we are going through very difficult times.
 From west to east and north to south, we all now have only one wish – to fight for our right to live freely in our own country.”

 Speaking to their SPAR colleagues, they said: “We see your active participation and thank you for the tremendous support you provide.
 It has helped hundreds of thousands of people today, who are homeless, without daily hot food, without hygiene products, and without the necessary medicines and medical care.”